 Buyers should evaluate the overall quality of a vendor's industrial refrigerators, particularly as it relates to life span expectations.

 For a detailed list of key selection criteria, buyers should refer to the Buying-Decision Scorecard.

 Buyers need to include the date when proposals are due, when award information will be available and when delivery dates should be.

 Buyers should provide general expectations with regards to response time and customer service.

 Buyers should include any other benchmark dates relevant to the project that the supplier will need to be aware of.

 Evaluate major factors to mitigate risk

 How risky is the Industrial Refrigerators supply chain?

 The supply chain for industrial refrigerators is subject to a moderate degree of risk.
 Although the majority of required goods are readily available, risk stems from volatility among some upstream vendors.
-For example, ferrous metal foundry product manufacturers are moderately risky because the raw materials they use are closely tied...
+For example, ferrous metal foundry product manufacturers are moderately risky because the price of the raw materials they use...
 Subscribe to learn more.